 The commercial security products are mostly to protect against amateurs intruders -also referred to as script kiddies-.

-The amateurs go for quantity, searching for very weak preys mostly for fun.
+The amateurs go for quantity, searching for very weak prey mostly for fun.

-The professionals focus on one target and looks for a financial return.
+The professionals focus on one target and look for a financial return.